- What we do

 No way out of poverty in the neighbouring countries

-According to estimates, 5.4 million Venezuelans had fled by January 2021.
+According to estimates, more than 6.1 million Venezuelans had fled by April 2022.
 And the number of people leaving their country keeps growing.
 Their situation on arrival is appalling.
 Often, their only possessions are their own clothes, they are traumatised and in extremely poor health.
 The neighbouring host countries face major challenges - many are overburdened with providing care and accommodation for the refugees.
 There is a lack of basic services and infrastructure, and of support for social and professional integration.
 Thus, the refugees continue to be trapped in a spiral of poverty.

 Our help: Meeting the most urgent needs and promoting integration